 remainder=P(a)\text{remainder} = P(a)

-When you divide a polynomial P(x)P(x) by a linear expression xax-a, the division algorithm says
+This is the part worth understanding, not just memorizing.
+When you divide P(x)P(x) by a linear expression xax-a, the division algorithm gives

 P(x)=(xa)Q(x)+rP(x) = (x-a)Q(x) + r

 where Q(x)Q(x) is the quotient and rr is the remainder.
-Because the divisor has degree 11, the remainder must have degree less than 11, so rr is just a constant.
+Because the divisor has degree 11, the remainder must have degree less than 11 — so rr is a constant.
+Now substitute x=ax=a:

 P(a)=(aa)Q(a)+r=0+r=rP(a) = (a-a)Q(a) + r = 0 + r = r